Tox-Archive/Tox-blog/source/_drafts/Update-on-the-state-of-Tox.md

 written in Qt 5; [tux3](https://github.com/tux3) (qTox's primary author) has recently started the very basic framework of such a port, but it is currently significantly less useful than the old Antox.

+A fork of the old Antox is currently being maintained against the Tox4j work in progress.
+You can download it by joining the Google play beta or adding our fdroid repo.
+Details on this are [here](https://wiki.tox.im/Binaries).

+##Website improvements

+We've been continiously working to improve and refine the experience for new users by making things simpler and more straightforward.
+With this, we're currently working on a new site for tox.im and a new downloads page until the site is complete.

+You can check out progress on the new site [here](https://beta.tox.im) and check our the progress on the new temporary downloads page [here](https://downloads.tox.im).

+###ToxMe improvements

+By popular demand we've added a reverse lookup API to ToxMe.
+This allows people to look up DNS Discovery names using just a Tox ID as long as the ID they want to lookup isn't marked private.
+It is documented [here](https://github.com/Tox/toxme.se/blob/master/api.md)

+##Repo improvements

+If you use our RPM repo you may have suffered some issues downloading Tox due to an old revoked PGP getting stuck in the signing process.
+We've gone ahead and fixed all the issues associated with that and ensured that it works perfectly.

+Supporting our new downloads page, we've gone ahead and made the qTox packages automatically configure and setup setup the repo on your system by just installing the deb.
+This means for normal users all you'll have to do is click download and Ubuntu software center will pop up to automatically set everything up and ensure you always have the latest and greatest copy of qTox.
+If you had the repo installed before it may cause conflicts in apt.
+Please remove it by running ``rm /etc/apt/sources.list.d/toxrepo.list`` and it'll take care of itself automatically.